raspberrypilearning/flappy-parrot/en/step_2.md

 Let's take a look at how this is going to work.

-This picture shows an example of how the pipes could be positioned, the parts outside the stage are normally hidden, you only see it when you drag the sprite:
+This picture shows an example of how the pipes could be positioned, the parts outside the stage are normally hidden, you only see then when you drag the sprite:

 ![screenshot](images/flappy-pipes-position.png)